Banana fritter: Cambodia

-In Khmer, banana fritters are called num chek chien (នំចេកចៀន).
+In Khmer, banana fritters are called num chek chien (នំចេកចៀន; lit. 'fried banana cake').
 They are made by dipping flattened bananas in a thick mixture of rice flour, sesame seeds, egg whites and coconut milk seasoned with salt and sugar and deep frying them in hot oil until crispy and golden.
 The Cambodian banana fritters are more savoury than sweet and are often eaten as a snack with coconut ice cream as a popular accompaniment.
 A famous banana fritter shop in Cambodia is Chek Chean Pises operating since 2000 that has two locations in Phnom Penh – at Mao Tse Tong Boulevard and Kampuchea Krom Boulevard.